corlaez/web/src/main/resources/en/blog/4$kotlin-htmx.md

 }
 ```

+It is important to mention that Javalin can be replaced with any HTTP Server you like.
+In fact your can drop the server altogether, write your HTML Strings to files and make your own static generator (that's how corlaez.com is written)

-addFriendsModule creates an index route and a route for each friend. ctx.html is the Javalin function to respond with an HTML string.
+Then addFriendsModule creates an index route and a route for each friend. ctx.html is the Javalin function to respond with an HTML string. friends.forEach will be [inlined](https://kotlinlang.org/docs/inline-functions.html) into a regular for loop

 ```kotlin
 // https://github.com/corlaez/kotlin-htmx/blob/master/src/main/kotlin/friends/addFriendsModule.kt